Keyfactor/remote-file-orchestrator/readme_source.md

 &nbsp;
 ## Keyfactor Version Supported

-The Remote File Orchestrator Extension has been tested against Keyfactor Universal Orchestrator version 9.9, but should work against earlier or later versions of the Keyfactor Universal Orchestrator.
+The Remote File Orchestrator Extension has been tested against Keyfactor Universal Orchestrator version 10.1.
+This is the earliest version of the Keyfactor Orchestrator that this will work with, but it should work against later versions as well.
 &nbsp;
 &nbsp;
 ## Security Considerations